qubole/rubix/README.md

 OR
 >	sudo /usr/lib/hive2/bin/cache-bookkeeper start

 NOTE: The master branch is not compatible with Presto and Hadoop1.
-Use RubiX version 0.2.1 for Presto & Hadoop1.
+Use RubiX version 0.2.2 or below for Presto & Hadoop1.

 ##### Using RubiX with Presto